Pratheush/mykubernetes-learn/Kubernetes_Docker_Desktop_Learn.md

 🧠 *True Statement*: The Pod has one IP (`192.168.1.4`) and one interface (`eth0@if9`) shared by both containers.

-Now you will see eth@9 -> after @ there will be a number and you can then search its corresponding link on the node using ip link | grep -A1 ^9 you will be able to see the same network namespace after link These are the veth pairs or based on the CNI
+Now you will see eth@9 -> after @ there will be a number and use that number and you can then search its corresponding link on the node using ip link | grep -A1 ^9 you will be able to see the same network namespace after link These are the veth pairs or based on the CNI

 ```bash
 # WE CAN SEE CORRESPONDING LINK THAT 9 IS FROM eth0@9 INTERFACE SO 9 LINKED TO link-netns cni-dac19c53-ffd4-794f-4cc5-27619180ddda